Protein is widely regarded as the holy grail of health and fitness, and the most talked-about macronutrient of the bunch.

 Once you wrap your head around the weirdness of eating unfertilized chicken eggs, you can fully enjoy this complete protein source on a daily basis using tons of different recipes.

-In every egg, you find 75 calories, 7 grams of protein, 6 grams of fat, and less than one gram of carbs.
-Fry them in some butter for added fat or boil them to get the core nutrients and nothing else.
-You can also add meat and veggies to an omelet for a complete, tasty meal.
+In every egg, you find 75 calories, 7 grams of protein, 6 grams of fat, and less than one gram of carbohydrates.
+Enjoy sunny side up, scramble or hard-boiled, or even add meat and veggies to an omelet for a complete, tasty meal.

 Make sure you are never without at least a dozen eggs in your fridge, and your fitness journey will be that much easier in the long run.